 Vitamin B6, also known as pyridoxine, is one of the vitamins included in the vitamin B complex family.
 All B vitamins, including vitamin B6, play an important role in a range of physical and psychological functions.
 They are most known for helping to maintain a healthy metabolism, nerve function, liver function, skin health, eye health, as well as help to boost levels of energy.

-Vitamin B6 has several derivatives, including pyridoxal, pyridoxal 5-phosphate and pyridoxamine.
-These are all important compounds involved in numerous biological functions.
+It has several derivatives, including pyridoxal, pyridoxal 5-phosphate and pyridoxamine.
 Vitamin B6 is used by the body every single day since it plays a part in such major functions including movement, memory, energy expenditure and blood flow.
-Therefore, a vitamin B6 deficiency can show up in many different symptoms, some only temporary but others more serious.
+Therefore, the deficiency can show up in many different symptoms, some only temporary but others more serious.

 Vitamin B6 Deficiency Symptoms —